 Travel is for fun, travel is for change, travel is to realize who we are, travel offers wisdom and knowledge.
 Anecdotes from my travel diary.More

 The disease of encephalitis is a curse for eastern part of Uttar Pradesh.
 During last decade it proved fatal for hundreds of children in the districts of Gorakhpur, Kushinagar, Siddharthanagar & Maharajganj.
 The situation has become more critical because of lack of medical aid required to cope up as well as negligence of hygiene in effected areas.
 My plan is to document the agony of families who lost their dear ones and the irony of those who could survive.More

 Story Of Picture

-Prabhat is a photographer and journalist and a wanderer’s soul.
-His passion is to narrate the tales of the people with latent faces, who exist around us and always work to make a difference in this world but most often go unnoticed – be a labour or farmer, prostitute or pilgrim, cobbler or a butcher.
-He organizes workshops to train photojournalists and aspiring photographers and teach mass communication.
+I am a wanderer and love to document stories of our time and narrate them visually.
+This is why people and streets are my favorite subjects.
+I strive to narrate the tales of the people with latent faces, who exist around us and always work to make a difference in our world but most of them often go unnoticed – be a labour or farmer, prostitute or pilgrim, cobbler or a butcher.
+Reality is more important to me rather than making my pictures beautiful and glamorous.

 It was during my college days when a street vendor printing images on ordinary paper using a blue solution ignited my curiosity.
 After few months, I found myself standing beside the developing tray in the darkroom at a friend’s place whose father was a photographer.
 The changes in white sheets and gradually developing latent images was a mysterious and fascinating phenomenon, as the evolution of life, that charmed me forever.
 That was my first encounter with the magic of photography.More About...